xishantingyu/SESE/day6/The_Cathedral_and_the_Bazaar.md

 *	The Inverse Commons

-	Garret Hardin’s "Tragedy of the Commons"
+	Garret Hardin's "Tragedy of the Commons"

 	-	<http://en.wikipedia.org/wiki/Garrett_Hardin>
 	-	<http://en.wikipedia.org/wiki/Tragedy_of_the_commons>